 Siemens turbine technology at Liberty power plant

-The turbine has a gross power output of 274MW and an operational efficiency of more than 60% in combined cycle operations.
+The turbine has a gross power output of 274MW and operational efficiency of more than 60% in combined-cycle operations.
 It has a faster cycling capability with the help of its fast-acting variable guide vanes.

 The active turbine clearance control system comprises a hydraulic clearance optimisation system, which helps to reduce engine performance losses.

 Equity financing for the Liberty project was provided by Panda Power Funds.
 Institutional co-investors.
 Goldman Sachs, Credit Suisse and Ares Capital provided debt financing for the power plant while Union Bank acted as the documentation agent.